What is the SPD?

 If the bidder is using a sub-contractor but not relying on them to meet the selection criteria, each sub-contractor should complete an SPD response.
 In this instance, they will only need to complete the exclusion criteria.

 This should be evaluated alongside the main bidders SPD.

-Where a party meets the mandatory grounds for the exclusion, you must require that the main bidder replaces them.
+Where a party meets the mandatory grounds for exclusion you must require that the main bidder to replaces them.

-Where there are discretionary grounds for the exclusion, you may require them to be replaced.
+Where there are discretionary grounds for the exclusion you may require the bidder(s) to be replaced.
 This should be considered on a case by case basis, taking into account the various circumstances of the procurement exercise.